In early 2020, millions of people started working remotely for the first time on their companies’ laptops and mobile devices.

 We set out to change this problem for our customers.

-In particular, last month a European security agency, who asked to remain anonymous, used Nexthink to help guide their employees through a complicated and disruptive multi-step encryption process in record time.
+In particular, in March of 2020 a European security agency, who asked to remain anonymous, used Nexthink to help guide their employees through a complicated and disruptive multi-step encryption process in record time.

 In this article, I will show how this particular customer did it, and how Nexthink can speed up the device encryption process and help any organization become more secure, productive, and flexible during these times of uncertainty.